Tom James (rugby union, born 1987): International career

 His rise through Welsh rugby continued and during the 2006–07 season he joined the Wales Sevens team for a number of games.
 Following the 2006–07 season he was called up to the Welsh national squad for the summer tour of Australia, although he did not play a game on the tour.

-During the build up to the 2007 Rugby World Cup he was a part of the National Team's 40 man squad and made his debut for his country against England in August 2007.
-When the 40 man squad was cut to 30 at the end of August James was out and he returned to Cardiff Blues for the Magners League season.
+During the build up to the 2007 Rugby World Cup he was a part of the 40 man squad and made his debut for his country against England in August 2007.
+When the 40 man squad was cut to 30 at the end of August, James was not selected and he returned to Cardiff Blues for the Magners League season.

+James returned to the squad for the 2009 Wales rugby union tour of North America, starting in both matches and scoring in each test.

-On 18 January 2010 he was named in the 35 man Wales national Squad for the 2010 Six Nations tournament.
+On 18 January 2010 he was named in the 35 man Wales national Squad for the 2010 Six Nations Championship.

 On 1 June 2015 James was included in the Welsh training squad for the 2015 Rugby World Cup, and was included in the Welsh squad for the 2016 Six Nations Championship.
 He made what was to be his twelfth and final appearance for Wales in that year's Six Nations, against Scotland.